M0M0KO/academicpages/_publications/2022-09-machine-learning-exosome.md

 ## My Contribution

-Developed machine learning algorithms for exosome feature analysis and classification in hepatocellular carcinoma research.
+**Co-first author (third position)**: Developed machine learning algorithms for exosome feature analysis and classification in hepatocellular carcinoma research.
+Contributed to the design and implementation of the random forest algorithm for prognostic signature development.

 [Access paper here](https://doi.org/10.3389/fcell.2022.1020415)